icon-account icon-glass

 What are the benefits of regular exercise?

-Why does exercise improve mood?
+Why does exercise improve mental health?

-The science behind the link between exercise and mental health is pretty simple, actually.
 When we exercise, feel-good hormones called endorphins are released.
 These endorphins include serotonin and dopamine, which are often described as happy hormones, and this means that when we engage in aerobic exercise techniques such as running, swimming, skipping and other high-intensity exercises, we begin to feel rushes of happiness.
-Exercise also leads to exercise-induced processes such as an increased level of blood circulation, and this is integral in the triggering of stress-busting body functions.
-Exercise is also a key player in reducing harmful immune system chemicals that have been proven to make depression worse.

 That link makes a bit more sense now, right?